 Note: This article is for Qmail.
-If you are using the Postfix mail server, see this article instead:
+If you are using the Postfix mail server, see:

 114845 Many email messages are sent from PHP scripts on the server.
 How can I find the domains on which these scripts are running if I am using Postfix?

 Warning: using this method may increase server load due to the additional steps of processing for each message submitted to the local mail server.
 If you experience problems with high server load after applying the instructions in step #2, revert them using the instructions in step #3.

 There is a way to determine from which folder the PHP script that sends mail was run.